Irish outrage grows over 'arrogant' failed bank

 "What the people want to know is when justice is going to be done," Cowen's successor Enda Kenny, leader of the opposition in 2008, told parliament.
 Kenny has promised an inquiry once required legislation is passed, which he hopes to do by August.

-But many voters remain skeptical that a close knit elite would do what it takes to bring friends of friends to justice.
+But many voters remain sceptical that a close knit elite would do what it takes to bring friends of friends to justice.

 (Editing by Michael Roddy)